Koromix/rygel/doc/benchmarks.md

 # Benchmarks

-Here is a quick overview of the execution time of Koffi calls on three test cases (one based around rand, one based on atoi and one based on Raylib) compared to theoretical ideal implementations.
+Here is a quick overview of the execution time of Koffi calls on three benchmarks, where it is compared to a theoretical ideal FFI implementation (approximated with pre-compiled static N-API glue code):

+- The first benchmark is based on `rand()` calls
+- The second benchmark is based on `atoi()` calls
+- The third benchmark is based on [Raylib](https://www.raylib.com/)

 <table style="margin: 0 auto;">
     <tr>